 Sitka in Sitka Borough, Alaska — Northwest

-Topics.
-This historical marker is listed in these topic lists: Forts and Castles • Settlements & Settlers.
-A significant historical year for this entry is 1867.
+Topics and series.
+This historical marker is listed in these topic lists: Architecture • Settlements & Settlers.
+In addition, it is included in the National Historic Landmarks series list.
+A significant historical year for this entry is 1835.